khornberg/bible.math.js/README.md

 chapter2: _chapter2,
 verse2: _verse2
 ```
--1 as a value of any key represents not used.
+-1 as a value of any key represents that the key is unused.

 ### Licence
 Apache v2